r-barnes/richdem/README.md

 the [Minnesota Supercomputing Institute][1] (MSI) and the U.S. National Science Foundation's [XSEDE][2].

-Funding for the development of RichDEM has been provided by the [Legislative- Citizen Commission on Minnesota Resources][5] (LCCMR), the U.S. National Science Foundation [Graduate Research Fellowship][3], and the U.S. Department of Energy [Computational Science Graduate Fellowship][4].
+Funding for the development of RichDEM has been provided by the [Legislative-Citizen Commission on Minnesota Resources][5] (LCCMR), the U.S. National Science
+Foundation [Graduate Research Fellowship][3], and the U.S. Department of Energy [Computational Science Graduate Fellowship][4].